Insteon: Network topology

-Insteon is an integrated dual-mesh (formerly referred to as "dual-band") network that combines wireless radio frequency (RF) and a building's existing electrical wiring.
+Insteon is an integrated dual-mesh (formerly referred to as "dual-band") network that combines wireless radio frequency (RF) and a building's existing electrical wiring, in which all devices are peers and each device independently transmits, receives, and repeats messages.

 The electrical wiring becomes a backup transmission medium in the event of RF/wireless interference.
 Conversely, RF/wireless becomes a backup transmission medium in the event of powerline interference.
 As a peer-to-peer network, devices do not require network supervision, thus allowing optional operation without central controllers and routing tables.

 Insteon devices can function without a central controller.
 Additionally, they may be managed by a central controller to implement functions such as control via smartphones and tablets, control scheduling, event handling, and problem reporting via email or text messaging.
-A computer can be used as a central controller by connecting it to an Insteon USB/serial PowerLinc modem, which serves as a communication bridge between the computer and the Insteon device network.